ugorek000/VoronoiLinker/README.md

  + In classic Trees Editor:
  +  + Shift + Alt + RightMouseButton -> activate Voronoi Mixer
  +  + Ctrl + Shift + LeftMouseButton -> activate Voronoi Preview
- +  + if Tree Editor is GeometryNodeTree: click on Node used original Blender's NodeViewer.
+ +  + if EditTree is GeometryNodeTree: click on Node used original Blender's NodeViewer.
 In all other use Voronoi Preview
  +  + Ctrl + Shift + RightMouseButton -> create and select Rerout "Voronoi Anchor"

 Contact the author (RU):